Independent Monitoring Commission: Remit

-The IMC submits formal reports to both the British Government and Irish Government.
+The IMC submitted formal reports to both the British Government and Irish Government.

-The body has faced criticism from Sinn Féin due to the manner in which it was set up as an apparent sop to Unionists.
+The body faced criticism from Sinn Féin due to the manner in which it was set up as an apparent sop to Unionists.
 In a debate in Dáil Éireann Aengus Ó Snodaigh referred to it as "three spooks and a lord".
-Sinn Féin have issued legal proceedings against the IMC, through their solicitors in London, Howe & Co, alleging that the IMC Commissioners are "apparently biased" and challenging the IMC's application (or non-application) of a standard of proof in its assessments and reports presented to the two Governments.
+Sinn Féin issued legal proceedings against the IMC, through their solicitors in London, Howe & Co, alleging that the IMC Commissioners are "apparently biased" and challenging the IMC's application (or non-application) of a standard of proof in its assessments and reports presented to the two Governments.

-Since its founding the IMC has issued 22 reports, including 3 ad hoc reports.
+The IMC issued 22 reports, including 3 ad hoc reports.
 Two ad hoc reports were issued on the initiative of the IMC, while one (the 19th) was requested by both state governments.